Oswestry Recorded Music Society

 For most of that period we have been

-the only RMS in Shropshire, our nearest neighbours being the South
+the only RMS in Shropshire, our nearest neighbours being at

 Another important activity throughout the Society's history has been visits to concerts of the Royal Liverpool Philharmonic Orchestra as well as occasional concerts at Wrexham featuring various orchestras and artists.
 Eventually, this operation became independently run by Oswestry Concert-goers.
 However, in 2016 this group ceased operating.